 We spend the most amount of time in the office area, as we work from home, but our favorite room has to be the bedroom.
 It’s the exact color we wanted, white curtains & linens for a crisp, spa feel . . .
 We didn’t overcrowd it with furniture or “stuff.”
 It’s as relaxing as we need it to be.
 And it houses our most prized heirlooms – quilts Heidi’s Mum made for us!

 Biggest Challenge So Far

-Umm, not having ever done any kind of home renovation before, ALL of it was challenging!
+Umm, not having ever done any home renovation before, ALL of it was challenging!
 We were doing everything for the first time and winging it!
-We are HGTV addicts and they deceptively fit SO much into that 30 minutes, making it all look so easy.
+We are HGTV addicts, and they deceptively fit SO much into that 30 minutes, making it all look so easy.
 Everyone said we could do it ourselves, so we believed them.
 Once we started ripping up the carpets, there was no going back.
-We uncovered all sorts of issues with the sub floor, there were decades of layers of linoleum, lots of gaps and holes to patch . . .
-And then we have this wall of built-ins that seem really typical to older mobile homes.
+We uncovered all sorts of issues with the subfloor, and there were decades of layers of linoleum, lots of gaps and holes to patch . . .
+And then we have this wall of built-ins that seem typical of older mobile homes.
 We’ve painted it, removed the awful glass shelves and mirrors, took off some of the cabinet doors . . .
-But it’s still a strange little area that in hindsight, I kinda wish we had drywalled.
+But it’s still a strange little area that in hindsight, I kind of wish we had drywalled.

 What Friends Say